Nevada-Basdeo/NLP/README.md

 # NLP
 Learning text analytics in python

-This repo will for for in class exercies for the GitHub Basics Training.
+This repo will be for in class exercies for the GitHub Basics Training.

+Did my token expire?